Key Takeaways

 L-theanine does not have many side effects on its own, but many people take it with caffeine and can experience negative side effects from the caffeine dosage.

-What Is the Difference Between Ashwagandha and L-Theanine?
+What Is the Difference Between Ashwagandha vs L-Theanine?

 To summarize, ashwagandha and L-theanine are both known for their anti-inflammatory and stress-reducing properties, but Ashwagandha has additional benefits such as boosting the immune system and reducing symptoms of insomnia, while L-theanine primarily promotes relaxation and reduces anxiety.
 L-theanine also has cognitive-enhancing effects, which Ashwagandha does not possess.